networknt/light-doc/content/en/service/oauth/architecture/_index.md

 reviewed: true
 ---

-Unlike web services that all services are built into a monolithic application and we can put a gateway in front of the application for security, the service to service communication adds a lot of overhead if we go through a gateway.
+Unlike web services where all services are built into a monolithic application and we can put a gateway in front of the application for security, the service to service communication adds a lot of overhead if we go through a gateway.
 We also cannot go to the OAuth 2.0 provider to get token or verify token for each request due to the dramatically increased volume.

 The following are some of the architectural considerations for the microservice OAuth 2.0 provider.